aok1425/ExcelToAccess/README.md

 These tests might no longer work since I updated the code.
 What I had said before I made a GUI was:

 > This requires Excel files to be in the `/tests` folder.
 Run `nosetests` at the parent directory.
 Tests only cover the validations themselves, not the rest of the script.

+# Changelog
+v3 3/10/2015
+- Rima changed columns of COD Excel file, adding MCMwithTransUnitTime and MCMwithTransOnlyUnit columns to take the place of MCMUnitTime	and MCMOnlyUnit.
+- Alex removed the now-unnecessary check_MCMOnlyTransUnit() and placed it in scrap.py.

+v2 3/1/2015
+- made instructional videos (on Dropbox)
+- added Tkinter GUI